 Acne around the mouth is a common (but frustrating) phenomenon.
 This acne—often referred to as "perioral dermatitis" is most common in women in their twenties and thirties.
 Perioral dermatitis can last for months or years if not treated properly, and unfortunately, it can be an extra tricky form of acne to manage.
 That being said, there's hope!
-By implementing a good skincare routine and avoiding certain products and foods, you can get it under control.
+You can get it under control by implementing a good skincare routine and avoiding certain products and foods.
 Check out these dermatologist insights and recommended tips for treating and preventing acne around the mouth.

 What causes acne around the mouth and chin?